 The real causes of pruritus when associated with liver disease are not fully known.

-Various studies on the matter have been conducted, without any clear results or findings.
 The medical community did not agree upon the causes of itching with fatty liver, but the most common reasons for this are (source here):

 - increased concentration of bile salts